Samuel Simon Snyder: Career

 Snyder was an alumnus of George Washington University, where, at the height of the Great Depression, he attended night school, working on various government jobs during the day.
-While still at the university, Snyder started his career in 1936 with the Signal Intelligence Service as one of the first 10 employees, and worked at the National Security Agency from 1934 to 1964.
+While still at the university, Snyder started his career in 1934 with the Signal Intelligence Service as one of the first 10 employees,.
+He worked at the National Security Agency until 1964.
 He graduated from George Washington University in 1939 with a B.S. in chemistry.

-During World War II, Snyder coordinated teams and worked with William F. Friedman to break Japanese army cryptosystems, which were delivered from Switzerland.
+During World War II, Snyder coordinated teams and worked with William F. Friedman to break Japanese army cryptosystems.
 He also developed a more systematic approach to using sorting machines for cryptanalysis.
 Near the end of the war, he and his partners were able to break every Japanese encrypted message, which, according to the National Security Agency, "is believed to have directly contributed to shortening the war by at least one year".
 Snyder also determined whether computers that decoded Axis information at the Signal Intelligence Service were useful for other purposes, and concluded that they were integral to the agency; as a result, the NSA became the "leading computing industry on earth", according to his eldest son.

 Later at NSA he worked on one of the early code breaking computers called ABNER and other computing systems such as Harvest, one of the earliest general-purpose computers made with IBM.
 After spending 30 years at the National Security Agency, he worked at the Library of Congress, where in 1964 he became an information systems specialist.
 He was the coordinator of the Library of Congress's information systems from 1964 to 1966.
 There, he helped to create the MARC standards, a machine readable cataloging system that became an international standard electronic database system for libraries and for data sharing in research.

 From 1967 to 1970, he worked at the Research Analysis Corporation.

-Snyder coauthored the book "Man and the Computer", which was published in 1972, as well as a classified history of the NSA, with Ashley Montagu.
+Snyder coauthored the book "Man and the Computer", which was published in 1972 with Ashley Montagu as well as a classified history of the NSA.

 Mr. Snyder was inducted into the NSA Hall of Honor in 2007, and he held a Defense Department Meritorious Civilian Service Award and The Washington Post's "Ideal Father of the Year" award for 1949.